-Jeff has been active in the action sports and youth culture industries since 1991 as a manager, consultant, analyst and investor.
+Jeff has been active in the action sports, outdoor and youth culture industries since 1991 as a manager, consultant, analyst and investor.
 He received his MBA in finance and international business from the Wharton School and spent some years in international banking, corporate development, consulting and turnaround management.
 In 1991, he walked into Nitro Snowboard’s U.S. distributor in a three piece suit.
 The suit lasted about a day and a half.

 As Nitro’s President, Jeff helped to rationalize the company, raise some capital and ultimately sell it.
-In the process, he met then Transworld President Brian Sellstrom who taught him the value of a good martini and suggested he write an article for Transworld Snowboarding Business.
+In the process, he wrote an article for Transworld Snowboarding Business.
 That article evolved into the well-received Market Watch column that has run continuously since 1995.

-As a consultant working with industry companies with issues of transition, an analyst, and an observer of industry trends Jeff has tried to keep retailers and brands ahead of the curve so that they could make inevitable industry evolution work for them.
+As a consultant working with industry companies with issues of transition, an analyst, and an observer of industry trends Jeff has kept retailers and brands ahead of the curve so that they could make inevitable industry evolution work for them.

 As early as 2004, he was recommending that retailers focus on inventory turn and gross margin dollars rather than sales growth and gross margin percentage.

 By 2010 he was high lighting the relationship between good systems and successful brand positioning and management.
 He sees inventory management and distribution as critical to brand building.

 In addition to Transworld Business, Jeff’s analysis has appeared in Ski Area Management, as “The Harbaugh Report” on the SAM web site, in the National Association of Ski Areas Journal, Boardsport Source, Snowboard Canada Business and in Snowsports Industry of America (SIA) publications.

-If you’re in the Action Sports/Youth Culture industry and want to run your business better, if you want to enter the industry, or if you just want to understand it because the demographic is interesting to your company or investors, Jeff can help you.
+If you’re in the Action Sports/Youth Culture/Outdoor industry and want to run your business better, if you want to enter the industry, or if you just want to understand it because the demographic is interesting to your company or investors, Jeff can help you.
 That’s what this site is about.